0416928/Assignment_03_New_One/README.md

 ## Program Name

+# Part-1

 ## bank_transaction.py

 [This program will allow users to easily deposit and withdraw transactions to manage their bank account transactions.]

+## Program name

+# Part-2

+## interest_update.py

+[This program will apply interests to multiple customers accounts based on their current balance.]